w3c/specberus/README.md

 ## 8. Writing rules

 Rules are simple modules that just expose a `check(sr, cb)` method.
-They receive a Specberus object and a callback, use the Specberus object to fire validation events and call the callback when they're done.
+They receive a Spartacus object and a callback, use the Spartacus object to fire validation events and call the callback when they're done.

-The Specberus object exposes the following API that's useful for validation:
+The Spartacus object exposes the following API that's useful for validation:

 * `$`.
 A jQuery-like interface to the document being checked.
 * `loader`.
 The loader object that loaded the content, which exposes the content's `url` and `source` if they are known.
 * `sink`.
 The event target on which to fire validation events.
 * `version`.
-The Specberus version.
+The Spartacus version.
 * `checkSelector(selector, rule-name, cb)`.
 Some rules need to do nothing other than to check that a selector returns some content.
-For this case, the rule can just call this method with the selector and its callback, and Specberus will conveniently take care of all the rest.
+For this case, the rule can just call this method with the selector and its callback, and Spartacus will conveniently take care of all the rest.
 * `norm(text)`.
 Returns a whitespace-normalised version of the text.
 * `getDocumentDate()`.
 Returns a Date object that matches the document's date as specified in the headers' h2.